Monalisha-Roy/carbon-monitoring-system-using-remote-sensing/README.md

 ---

-**Made with ❤️ using Next.js 15, Google Earth Engine, and Machine Learning**
+**Made using Next.js 15, Google Earth Engine, and Machine Learning**